Accenture/mercury-nodejs/guides/CHAPTER-1.md

 request from a user, make requests to some user functions, and consolidate the responses before responding to the user.

 Note that event orchestration is optional.
-In the most basic REST application, the REST automation system can send the user request to a function directly.
-When the function finishes processing, its output will be routed as a HTTP response to the user.

-### The Composable engine

-Event routing is done behind the curtain by the composable engine which consists of the REST automation service, an in-memory event system ("event loop") and an optional localized pub/sub system.
+For example, you can create a BackEnd for FrontEnd (BFF) application simply by writing a composable function and link it with the built-in REST automation system.

 ### REST automation